K S Lane is both a student of science and an avid watcher of YouTube, including all of the channels on this list.

 Presenters: Mitchell Moffit and Gregory Brown

-AsapSCIENCE's videos are characterised by bright colours, cartoon-like drawings and a wealth of science-y goodness.
+AsapSCIENCE's videos are characterized by bright colors, cartoon-like drawings, and a wealth of sciencey goodness.
 Their videos, which range from "Are Good Looking People Jerks" (spoiler alert: not really) to "The Science of HIV/AIDS" (spoiler alert: scary stuff), don’t shy away from difficult or taboo topics like some educational channels do.
 This makes their content all the more interesting, but also probably not suitable for a younger audience.
 Aside from these fun and engaging videos, AsapSCIENCE also occasionally releases songs.
-Their Periodic Table song, which lists all of the elements in the periodic table to a catchy tune, has racked up over 18 million views and is perfect for anyone who needs help memorising the elements.
+Their Periodic Table song, which lists all of the elements in the periodic table to a catchy tune, has racked up over 18 million views and is perfect for anyone who needs help memorizing the elements.

 4. CGP Grey

 Covering topics ranging from "How Machines Learn" to "A Brief History of the Royal Family," one of the best things about CGP Grey is the breadth of his subjects.
 This channel is perfect for those who don’t have a particular subject that they want to learn more about in mind but would rather just increase their general knowledge and understanding of the world.
 The videos, which are generally 5-10 minutes long, explore one question or subject in an in-depth and entertaining way.
 Unlike many other channels, Grey also links his sources and places to find out more information in his video’s description, so you can rest assured that the information you’re receiving is accurate and reliable.
 If that isn’t enough for you, the host and namesake of the channel also has an incredibly soothing voice that’s relaxing to listen to.
 Bonus!

 Presenters: Hank Green, Michael Aranda, and Olivia Gordon